-Carolyn is responsible for coordinating on-campus student employment efforts.
-Carolyn serves as liaison to both academic departments and student service units for the expansion and development of on-campus employment opportunities.
-Carolyn manages the marketing and communications efforts for the Center along with overseeing the Center’s administrative support and the Center’s student assistants.
+Carolyn coordinates the on-campus student employment program.
+Carolyn serves as liaison to both academic departments and student service units for the expansion and development student employment opportunities.
+Carolyn develops and implements professional development programming for students and staff.
+Carolyn assists in the marketing and communications efforts for the Center and oversees the Center’s marketing internship program and the Center’s student assistants.
 Prior to this position Carolyn was in the Center for Civic Engagement.
 Her diverse background includes experience in marketing and financial management in both the corporate and non-profit environments.
-She has a B.A. from Muhlenberg College and a Master of Business from Seton Hall University.
+She has a B.A. in Business Administration from Muhlenberg College and a Master of Business Administration from Seton Hall University.

 Richard’s focus is to develop full-time job opportunities for graduating seniors and alumni.
 It’s his second stint at Drew.
 He served as Director of Corporate and Foundation relations prior to joining the Center.
 Before coming to Drew Richard worked on both sides of the recruiting spectrum.
 He managed college relations programs for International Paper, Nabisco Brands, and Brown Brothers Harriman and directed the Career Services office at Rutgers-New Brunswick.
 He has three degrees in English: a Ph.D. from the University of Pennsylvania, a M.A. from the University of Kent (England), and a B.A. from Dartmouth College.